Chapter 24

 “You have to be lying naked on the grass,” said my older self, “just like when you arrived.”

-“Would you mind looking away,” I said, very uncomfortable.
+“Would you mind looking away?”
+I said, very uncomfortable.
+"Both of you."

-“Ordinarily not,” she said, eyes glinting.
+“Ordinarily not,” said Yvette, eyes glinting.
 “But seeing as how the other night you gave me plenty of tease, I think now you can give me a little strip.
 It’ll help balance the timeline, I’m sure.”

 “What are you worrying about?” said Yvette.
 “It’s dark, isn’t it?”